jonrau1/ElectricEye/README.md

 ElectricEye was designed to run on AWS Fargate, which is a serverless container orchestration service, however you can also run it via a CLI anywhere you have the required dependencies installed and IAM Permissions.
 On a schedule, Fargate will download all of the auditor scripts from a S3 bucket, run the checks and send results to Security Hub.
 All infrastructure will be deployed via CloudFormation or Terraform to help you apply this solution to many accounts and/or regions.
 All findings (passed or failed) will contain AWS documentation references in the `Remediation.Recommendation` section of the ASFF (and the **Remediation** section of the Security Hub UI) to further educate yourself and others on.

 ElectricEye comes with several add-on modules to extend the core model which provides dozens of detection-based controls.
-ElectricEye-Response provides a multi-account response and remediation platform (also known as SOAR), ElectricEye-ChatOps integrates with Slack/Pagerduty/Microsoft Teams, and ElectricEye-Reports integrates with QuickSight, and the Config-Deletion-Pruner will auto-archive findings as Config-supported resources are deleted.
+ElectricEye-Response provides a multi-account response and remediation platform (also known as SOAR), ElectricEye-ChatOps integrates with Slack/Pagerduty/Microsoft Teams, and ElectricEye-Reports integrates with QuickSight.
 All add-ons are supported by both CloudFormation and Terraform and can also be used independently of the core module itself.

 Personas who can make use of this tool are DevOps/DevSecOps engineers, SecOps analysts, Cloud Center-of-Excellence personnel, Site Reliability Engineers (SREs), Internal Audit and/or Compliance Analysts.